AdguardTeam/AdguardKnowledgeBase/02.general/17.dns-providers/docs.en.md

 ### SafeSurfer DNS

-[SafeSurfer DNS](https://www.safesurfer.co.nz/) is a DNS service by SafeSurfer that protects your device from harmful content
+[SafeSurfer DNS](https://www.safesurfer.co.nz/) is a DNS service by SafeSurfer that protects your device from harmful and adult contents.

 | Protocol       | Address                                            |                |
 |----------------|----------------------------------------------------|----------------|